Members Voluntary Liquidation

 Tax treatment of funds received

 A further incentive to wind down a down a company is the fact any funds returned to shareholders are taxed at Capital Gains Tax rates (currently 33%).
-This contrasts sharply with the amount of income tax + social insurance + USC which is applied when money is withdrawn as salary or dividends.
+This contrasts sharply with the amount of income tax + social insurance and charge which is applied when money is withdrawn as salary or dividends.

 How a Members Voluntary Liquidation proceeds